mathematicalthinking/encompass/UPGRADE_NOTES.md

 11/14/2024: Upgraded to 4.5 and simplified all helpers.

+## Controllers

+Controllers are slated to be deprecated.
+Best practices are to replace them with the use of components -- the idea is that route templates reference components that contain work that had been done by controllers.

 ## EmberTable

 There are other packages that are more aligned with Glimmer and Octane approaches to Ember.
 However, depending on the needs, perhaps the 5 uses of EmberTable could be replaced with vanilla JS.